mongodb/leafygreen-ui/.changeset/yellow-dolls-eat.md

 '@leafygreen-ui/form-field': patch
 ---

-Removes 8px gap between icons.
-The gap will always be 4px.
+Changes the gap between icons from 8px to 4px for all sizes.